chvlyl/ISIC2018/README.md

 ```
 pip install -r requirements.txt
 ```
 Those are the packages installed in my environment and many packages are not necessarily needed to run the pretrained model.
+But for ease of use, I just dumped all the installed packages into one file.

 ### Clone this repo
 ```
 git clone https://github.com/chvlyl/ISIC2018.git
+cd ISIC2018
 ```

 # Further improvement